usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Secure Execution

-Ability for the IoT device to protect the execution of code on the device.
+Ability to protect the execution of code on the device.
 Capabilities that may be necessary:
 - Ability to enforce organization defined execution policies.
   - Ability to execute code in confined virtual environments.
   - Ability to separate IoT device processes into separate execution domains.